SleepPolar/SimpleConditionVerifier/README.md

 console.log(verifyConditions(Test)) // Expected result = false
 ```

-## Detailed explanation of the Compound Condition example
+## Explanation of the Compound Condition example

 In the previous section, we defined a compound condition called Test using a combination of createOrCondition and createAndCondition.
 Let's analyze how this condition is structured.